agilecustoms/release/docs/features/dev-release.md

 - SemVer is _not_ generated
 - no git tags created, files in branch addressable by branch name
 - if branch name is `feature/login` then the version will be `feature-login`
-- parameter `dev-branch-prefix` (default value is `feature/`) enforces branch naming for dev releases, it helps to automatically dispose dev-release artifacts.
-Set to empty string to disable such enforcement
+- parameter `dev-branch-prefix` (default value is `feature/`) enforces branch naming for dev releases.
+  This is needed for security and automatic resource disposal.
+Set to empty string to disable such enforcement (not recommended).
 - for each [artifact type](./../artifact-types/index.md), dev-release might have different semantics, see `dev-release` section for each artifact type

 Example of 'dev-release' usage with AWS S3: